Physics help from experts.

 Slope (ramp, inclined plane) problems are usually solved by rotating our frame of reference.

-In most problems we assume our "normal" frame of reference: we specify vertical and horizontal directions using "up" or "down", "right" or "left" for example.
+In most problems we are dealing with a horizontal surface.
+Our "normal" frame of reference specifies vertical and horizontal directions using "up" or "down", "right" or "left" for example.
 Consider a toboggan pulled along a virtually frictionless icy surface, by a rope at an angle upward.
 Since the toboggan is moving horizontally, we would analyze the tension on the rope in terms of its horizontal and vertical components.

 In problems involving slope the usual approach is to use a different frame of reference.
 Since motion is parallel to the slope, directions are specified as parallel to the slope or perpendicular to the slope.